fkaduk/kobodeck/README.md

 ### Known issues

+- Critical: readeck statuses are not correctly mapped to kobo statuses
 - Sync favourite/starred status from the Kobo to Readeck (in addition to read status).
 - Sync highlights and annotations from the Kobo (`Bookmark` table in